-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Oahe Special Education Cooperative (Cooperative), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Cooperative's basic financial statements as listed in the Table of Contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Oahe Special Education Cooperative (Cooperative), as of and for the year then ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Cooperative's basic financial statements as listed in the Table of Contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Cooperative, as of June 30, 2022, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Cooperative, of as June 30, 2023, and the respective changes in the financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.